Error handling and retries

 orDeleteControl

-).For example, if a reconciliation had previously been re-scheduled after some amount of time, but an event triggered the reconciliation (or cleanup) in the mean time, the scheduled execution would be automatically cancelled, i.e. re-scheduling a reconciliation does not guarantee that one will occur exactly at that time, it simply guarantees that one reconciliation will occur at that time at the latest, triggering one if no event from the cluster triggered one.
-Of course, it’s always possible to re-schedule a new reconciliation at the end of that “automatic” reconciliation.
+).For example, if a reconciliation had previously been rescheduled for after some amount of time, but an event triggered the reconciliation (or cleanup) in the meantime, the scheduled execution would be automatically cancelled, i.e. rescheduling a reconciliation does not guarantee that one will occur precisely at that time; it simply guarantees that a reconciliation will occur at the latest.
+Of course, it’s always possible to reschedule a new reconciliation at the end of that “automatic” reconciliation.

-In case an exception happened, a retry is initiated.
+In case an exception is thrown, a retry is initiated.
 However, if an event is received meanwhile, it will be reconciled instantly, and this execution won’t count as a retry attempt.

 If the retry limit is reached (so no more automatic retry would happen), but a new event received, the reconciliation will still happen, but won’t reset the retry, and will still be marked as the last attempt in the retry info.
-The point (1) still holds, but in case of an error, no retry will happen.
+The point (1) still holds - thus successful reconciliation will reset the retry - but no retry will happen in case of an error.

-The thing to keep in mind when it comes to retrying or rescheduling is that JOSDK tries to avoid unnecessary work.
-When you reschedule an operation, you instruct JOSDK to perform that operation at the latest by the end of the rescheduling delay.
-If something occurred on the cluster that triggers that particular operation (reconciliation or cleanup), then JOSDK considers that there’s no point in attempting that operation again at the end of the specified delay since there is now no point to do so anymore.
+The thing to remember when it comes to retrying or rescheduling is that JOSDK tries to avoid unnecessary work.
+When you reschedule an operation, you instruct JOSDK to perform that operation by the end of the rescheduling delay at the latest.
+If something occurred on the cluster that triggers that particular operation (reconciliation or cleanup), then JOSDK considers that there’s no point in attempting that operation again at the end of the specified delay since there is no point in doing so anymore.
 The same idea also applies to retries.

 Feedback